awsdocs/aws-cloudformation-user-guide/doc_source/intrinsic-function-reference-getcidr.md

 The number of subnets to generate.
 Valid values for count are 1 to 256\.

 sizeMask
-Optional\.
 The number of host bits for the subnet\.
 For example, a sizeMask of "8" will create a subnet with a range of "/24".

 ## Return Value<a name="w3ab2c21c28c37b9"></a>